 Q: HOW CAN I TELL IF MY RECEIPT paper has BPA or BPS?

 A: When you scratch receipt paper with something like a penny or paperclip, (or your fingernail, if you dare!) on a hard surface, if it leaves a mark then it is thermal paper.
 However, there is no clear way to determine without scientific testing if the receipt has a BPA/BPS coating.
 It’s very common, so chances are good that your paper has it.
-A recent study by the Ecology Center found that around 93% of paper receipts are coated with either BPA or BPS, which is close enough to BPA to worry many scientists.
+A recent study by the Ecology Center found that around 93% of paper receipts are coated with either BPA or BPS, which is enough BPA or BPS to worry many scientists.
 Here’s a list of the stores they tested receipts from and the results!

 Q: DO PEOPLE REALLY DO THOSE weird THINGS WITH THE RECEIPTS THAT WE SAW IN THE VIDEO?